 Even as a kid, she had always wanted to do some kind of volunteer work and when she came across a web posting of non-profit organisation Hope Worldwide Malaysia, which was looking for doctors, she signed up immediately.

-Set up in 2000, the clinic’s objective is to improve the health of the hardcore poor through education and compassionate healthcare, and offer free medication, treatment and counselling services.
+Set up in 2000, the clinic’s objective is to improve the health of the hardcore poor through education and compassionate healthcare, and offer free medication, treatment and counselling services find an internet marketing company in las vegas.
 Since the clinic is located in Sentul, an Indian majority area, most of the patients are Indians or foreigners from Myanmar and Sri Lanka.
 During busy periods, there are around 50 to 60 patients daily.

 “I wish I could do this forever but the reality is that I have to work to earn a living,” Dr Gnaneswari sighs, adding that she used to volunteer three times a week.